torshore/react-yarn/README.md

+README

+Yarn is a Choose Your Own Adventure Builder/Player

+Built for Lighthouse Labs Final Project.

+To run:

+With the Yarn Rails Server On,

+Run npm i on the command line to install dependencies

+Run npm start to start the react application

+*The following is the readme for Create React App, which was used to start this project Included here for historical reasons*

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>